 Loch Shiel is freshwater lake and is the fourth longest loch in Scotland.
 This loch can be seen briefly in all the movies but it is most recognized for being the setting for the underwater stage (Second Stage) of the Triwizard Tournament in Harry Potter and the Goblet of Fire and for that scene where Harry rides Buckbeak the hippogriff in Harry Potter and the Prisoner of Azkaban.

 8. GLENCOE VALLEY, Highland

-Remeber Hagrid’s Hut?
-Or that magnificient scene where Hermione confronts and punches Draco at the sundial stone circle?
+Remember Hagrid’s Hut?
+Or that magnificent scene where Hermione confronts and punches Draco at the sundial stone circle?

 The destination that the director chose to film these scenes was Glencoe.
-Also a very popular hiking and tourist destination because it’s precipitous mountains, reflecting pools and waterfalls.
+Also a very popular hiking and tourist destination because it’s rugged scottish mountains, reflecting pools and waterfalls.

-Chis Collumbus (Harry Potter 1-3 director) was not the only one that decided to use this scenography, Grencoe Valley has been featured in many other films, including Braveheart, Rob Roy and Skyfall.
+Chis Collumbus (Harry Potter 1-3 director) was not the only director drawn to the gorgeous Scottish scenography, Glencoe Valley has been featured in many other films, including Braveheart, Rob Roy and Skyfall.